OGIP Calibration Memo CAL/GEN/94-002

 1 INTRODUCTION

-The HEASARC's calibration database (Caldb) system is a flexible, system-independent file-system which stores and indexes FITS format calibration datasets.
-Essentially, the Caldb system is a relatively crude relational-database in which calibration datasets are linked to users and software via Calibration Index Files (CIFs).
+The HEASARC's calibration database (Caldb) system is a flexible, unix-based file system which stores and indexes FITS format calibration datasets.
+Essentially, the Caldb system is a relatively simple relational-database in which calibration datasets are linked to software via Calibration Index Files (CIFs).
 CIFs contain information for every dataset in the local Caldb and are read by the Caldb access software (the general user should not need to know any more, but if you're really keen and want further information on CIFs, see CAL/GEN/92-008).

-Since a local Caldb can become very large (and some there are some maintenance overheads), the HEASARC recommends that a site maintain only one local copy of the Calibration Database on a central file system, that this system is administed by a single 'local Caldb manager', and that the local Caldb be made available to multiple users at that site.
-The reader should verify that a local Caldb is available at their institution and determine its location.
-If a local Caldb is NOT available at their site, a user should consider setting one up themselves, and becoming the local Caldb manager.
+Since a local Caldb can become very large (and there are some maintenance overheads), the HEASARC recommends that a site maintain only one local copy of the Calibration Database on a central file system, that this system is administered by a single 'local Caldb manager', and that the local Caldb be made available to multiple users at that site.
 Further information regarding the set-up and maintenance of a local Caldb is available in the OGIP Calibration Memos CAL/GEN/94-004 and CAL/GEN/92-015.

 The Caldb access software is distributed through the FTOOLS software package.
 If a local caldb already exists at your site, most likely the FTOOLS software is also available to you.
-Again, the reader should verify that indeed FTOOLS are available at their institution and determine its location (see Section 5.2).
-It should be stressed that a local Caldb is NOT automatically set up by the FTOOLS installation (see Section 5.4 for why not), but most of the necessary components ARE supplied via FTOOLS
+Again, the reader should verify that indeed FTOOLS are available at their institution and determine its location (see Section 4.2).
+It should be stressed that a local Caldb is NOT automatically set up by the FTOOLS installation (see Section 4.3 for more information).

-The task caldbinfo is distributed with the FTOOLS software package (starting with version 3.5).
-Assuming FTOOLS are accessible for your account, then this task provides a simple test as to whether a local Caldb has been set-up and is accessible to you.
+The task caldbinfo distributed with the FTOOLS software package (starting with version 3.5)provides a simple test as to whether a local Caldb has been set-up and is accessible to you.

 At the operating system prompt, type: